Blue Bottle Coffee

 Blue Bottle Coffee, Inc., is a coffee roaster and retailer once headquartered in Oakland, California, United States.
 In 2017, a majority stake in the company was acquired by Nestlé (68%).
+In 2026, Centurium Capital acquired Blue Bottle's global retail operations from Nestlé for approximately $400 million.

-It is a major player in third wave coffee.
+Blue Bottle Coffee is a major player in third wave coffee.
 The company focuses on single-origin beans.

 Locations

 Originating in Oakland, California, the company soon expanded to other areas around the country.
 Blue Bottle first expanded to several cafés in locations around San Francisco, including the Ferry Building and the San Francisco Museum of Modern Art's rooftop garden.
 The company operates 99 stores as of June 2021, with locations in California, New York, Washington, D.C., Boston, Chicago, Seoul, Jeju City, Kyoto, Kobe, Tokyo, Osaka, Yokohama, Hong Kong, Shanghai and Singapore.